mussarri/next-social-media/README.md

 ✅ Protected routes (middleware + session-based access)
 ✅ Server-side data fetching with Prisma
 ✅ Clean and scalable project structure
-✅ Ready for WebSocket integration (for live notifications or chat)

 ---